Allergy Travel Insurance

 If you suffer from a peanut allergy, try to find an airline that does not serve complimentary peanuts.
 You can also request that you be served a nut-free snack.

-When booking your trip, inform the Reservation Agent and ask them to tell other relevant personnel, such as the Flight Crew and Catering Staff, of your Allergy.
+When booking your trip, inform the Reservation Agent of your Allergy and ask them to tell other relevant personnel, such as the Flight Crew and Catering Staff, about it.

 Carry with you your adrenaline, emergency plan, a letter from your Doctor stating your Allergy and medical requirements, and some form of Medical Identification.